All temporary employees hired for non-faculty duties are coordinated through Human Resource Services.

 Merit temporary staff are not eligible for benefits unless they meet the requirements for IPERS when wages paid are $1,000 or more per quarter in two consecutive quarters.

 For information on the current fiscal year fringe benefit rates go to:

-- The fully signed pre-approval authorization form;
+- The fully signed pre-approval authorization form (for Merit employment);

 - A resume for P&S positions or a completed Merit Employee Application form for Merit positions (the person hired must meet required qualifications of the position);

 - A temporary appointment offer letter signed by the department head or director and the person hired.

 - Ensure that the new temporary hire completes new hire paperwork in HRS by their first day of employment.
 Federal regulations require that employees must complete an I-9 no later than their first day of employment and must be submitted to HRS by their third day of employment.

 - There is no formal new hire orientation for temporary staff, but encourage the new temporary hire to visit the New Hire web page for information that will supplement the departmental orientation efforts.